- Total Time 16 minutes

 - What for you is the most interesting aspect about learning English?

 This is the picture section of the exam and is in two parts.
 First, candidates are asked to look at some of the photos out of the collection on the page and discuss a specific question.
-On completion of that task they are asked to consider all the pictures as part of an overall idea and make a decision about all of the pictures.
-The initial discussion of two nominated pictures is for one minute and the remaining task is three minutes.
+Once they complete that part of the task they then consider all the pictures as part of an overall theme and make a decision about all of the pictures.
+The initial discussion of two pictures is for one minute and the remaining task is three minutes.
 In the second task candidates discuss a second question for about three minutes and are required to make a decision.

 In this part of the test you going to do something together.
 Here are some pictures which show people in different situations.
 First I’d like you to talk about pictures (A) and (B) and say which interests you most.